mendoncas/artigo-sbrc/README.md

 # Environment
-Most of the tests were ran on 2-node kubernetes cluster set up with minikube.
+Most of the tests were made on a 2-node kubernetes cluster set up with minikube.
 The scenarios for each test available on this repo can be replicated by applying the scenario yaml file:

 ```shell